infinityworks/docker-hub-exporter/README.md

 ## Configuration

+The image is setup to take parameters from environment variables or flags:

+The available environment variables are:

+* `BIND_PORT` The port you wish to run the container on, defaults to 9170
+* `ORGS` The docker hub organizations you wish to monitor, expected in the format "org1, org2" (Also works for users)
+* `IMAGES` The images you wish to monitor, expected in the format "user/image1, user/image2".
+Can be across different dockerhub users.

-The image is setup to take two parameters via command line flags.
-Below is a list of available flags.
+Below is a list of the available flags.
 You can also find this list by using the `--help` flag.

 * `images` Images you wish to monitor: expected format 'user/image1,user/image2'
-* `listen-address` Address on which to expose metrics and web interface. (default ":9171")
+* `listen-address` Address on which to expose metrics and web interface. (default ":9170")
 * `organisations` Organisations/Users you wish to monitor: expected format 'org1,org2'
 * `telemetry-path` Path under which to expose metrics. (default "/metrics")